perwin/pyimfit/docs/overview.rst

    are specified via the ModelDescription class.
 The utility function ``parse_config_file`` will read a standard **Imfit** configuration file and return an instance of that class with the model specification.
-(Or you can build up a ModelDescription instance by programmatically specifying components from within Python.)
+You can also build up a ModelDescription instance by programmatically specifying components from within Python, or via a dict-based description.

 -  Fitting is done by instantiating an ``Imfit`` object with a ModelDescription object as input, then adding a 2D NumPy array as the